keajs/kea-docs/docs/core/defaults.md

 ])
 ```

+## Precedence

-In case you pass both, the value in the `defaults` object will take precedence.
+In case you pass both, the value in the `defaults` object will take precedence over the value in `reducers`.

+## Selectors as defaults

 You can also pass selectors as defaults: